holidayextras/holidayextras.github.com/_posts/2017-05-05-meet-the-team-sofia.md

 10 months

 ### How did you get into tech?
-I wasn’t tech savvy initially, I had a PC but didn’t do much on it other than browsing the web, reading stuff and playing online games.
-When I was nineteen, I accidentally got to a HTML tutorial and printed out “Hello world” in a browser.
-That was the first time I opened the source code of a web page and thought to myself “this is interesting…” and I’ve stayed on this ever-learning journey ever since.
+I wasn't tech savvy initially, I had a PC but didn't do much on it other than browsing the web, reading stuff and playing online games.
+When I was nineteen, I accidentally got to a HTML tutorial and printed out "Hello world" in a browser.
+That was the first time I opened the source code of a web page and thought to myself "this is interesting…" and I've stayed on this ever-learning journey ever since.

 ### What has being a Developer taught you?:
 It has taught me that everything is possible if you put effort into it and that the details matter, also that every activity is a craft and an art if you really put your heart into it.

 ### What advice would you give to remote workers?
 The best advice I could give is to be open in your communication as much as you can.
-Give regular feedback throughout the day on what you’re doing and what is your plan for the next thing you’re jumping on.
+Give regular feedback throughout the day on what you're doing and what is your plan for the next thing you're jumping on.
 Being remote brings challenges but communicating what blocks you will help your team to be aware and they will help you.

 ### What attracted you to a career in tech?:
 I initially started with very simple stuff like writing HTML, then a bit of CSS, then some JavaScript and so on.
 This was just a hobby for me so at some point it was pretty natural to just make it into a way of living.
-I’m living the dream.
+I'm living the dream.

 ### What would you do if you didn't have to work for a living?
 I would still be writing code for sure as I love doing that but I would probably focus on software in the public interest.